AP 3434 Responding to Sexual Harassment Under Title IX

 Preponderance of the Evidence Standard: This standard of proof is also known as “more likely than not” standard.
 This standard will be used to make determinations in all Title IX cases.

 Process Advisor: Throughout the grievance process, both the Complainant and Respondent have a right to a Process Advisor of their choice.
-If a Party does not have a Process Advisor, RCC will provide the Party a Process Advisor.
+If a Party does not have a Process Advisor at the time of the hearing, RCC must provide the Party a Process Advisor of the RCC’s choice, free of charge.
 RCC may establish restrictions regarding the extent to which the Process Advisor may participate in the proceedings as long as the restrictions apply equally to both Parties.
-If a Party chooses a Process Advisor other than the one provided by RCC, the Party is responsible for any costs associated with that Process Advisor.

-Respondent: A Respondent is an individual alleged to have engaged in conduct that could constitute sexual harassment.
+Respondent: A Respondent is an individual reported to be the perpetrator of conduct that could constitute sexual harassment.

 Sexual Harassment under Title IX: Conduct that satisfies one or more of the following: